Tweed Roosevelt: Family historian (Theodore Roosevelt)

-A longtime member of the Theodore Roosevelt Association (TRA), Tweed Roosevelt serves on that organization's Executive Committee and is the current President of the organization.
+A longtime member of the Theodore Roosevelt Association (TRA), Tweed Roosevelt served on that organization's Executive Committee and was a former president of the organization.
 In 2007 Roosevelt was asked to head up the organization's site location committee to consider locations for the TRA's since-abandoned Theodore Roosevelt Museum and Research Center.
-He is also a member of its strategic planning committee.
+He was also a member of its strategic planning committee.
 Roosevelt is a charter member of the New England Chapter of the Theodore Roosevelt Association.
-He also spoke in 2006 at the Annual Wyoming Commemorative Service on July 4 at the Wyoming Monument in Wyoming, Pennsylvania for the anniversary of his great-grandfather's speech there.
+He spoke in 2006 at the Annual Wyoming Commemorative Service on July 4 at the Wyoming Monument in Wyoming, Pennsylvania for the anniversary of his great-grandfather's speech there.

-In 2008, he travelled to San Juan, Puerto Rico to unveil a statue of President Theodore Roosevelt commissioned by then Senate President Kenneth McClintock and House Speaker José Aponte, to commemorate the President's visit to Puerto Rico almost a century before.
-Tweed's great-uncle, Theodore Roosevelt II, served as Governor of Puerto Rico in the early 20th century.
+In 2008, he travelled to San Juan, Puerto Rico, to unveil a statue of President Theodore Roosevelt commissioned by then Senate President Kenneth McClintock and House Speaker José Aponte, to commemorate the President's visit to Puerto Rico almost a century before.
+Tweed's great-uncle, Theodore Roosevelt Jr., served as Governor of Puerto Rico in the early 20th century.

 In May 2009, Roosevelt led the team that coordinated and organized an opportunity for members of the Theodore Roosevelt Association (TRA) to join the US Navy's traditional one-day family cruise on the nuclear aircraft carrier, USS Theodore Roosevelt (CVN-71).
 Over 700 people attended and more than 200 people joined the TRA just for the opportunity.
 This was the first such cruise in over ten years in which TRA members participated.
 He led another TRA cruise on the CVN-71 in August 2019.